OctopusDeploy/docs/docs/administration/upgrading/legacy/upgrading-from-octopus-1.6-2.6.5.md

 If your **Octopus 1.x** installation is at an earlier version than **Octopus 1.6**, please [upgrade it to Octopus 1.6](https://octopus.com/downloads/previous) before proceeding.
 :::

-Below is the dashboard from an **Octopus 1.6** server that will be used as an example for this walkthrough.
+Below is the dashboard from an **Octopus 1.6** server that will be used as an example for this walk-through.

 ![](images/3278001.png)